twd2/MagicCube/README.md

 1. Open `MagicCube.sln`.
 2. Configure the include directories and libraries directories.
-3. Add dependencies `glu32.lib;opengl32.lib;glfw3dll.lib` to the linker.
+3. Put `glu32.lib;opengl32.lib;glfw3dll.lib` into the libraries directories that you configured.
 4. Build!

 ## OS X & Linux